JancoNel/Luminia/README.md

 Luminia Bot thrives on the collective magic of its community! 🌟 We welcome contributors and value your ideas and skills.
 If you're a wizard with code or have enchanting ideas to share, consider contributing to Luminia Bot.
 We particularly favor contributors when selecting new developers to join our magical team!

-#IMPORTANT!!!!
+IMPORTANT!!!!
--Luminia bot is down at thge moment and wont come back until middle January -The source is not ready yet , I will upload it once it is
+-Luminia bot is down at the moment and wont come back until middle January -The source is not ready yet , I will upload it once it is